 Here is a quick tip: Capture photographs in the same window of time so that the lighting is consistent from one photograph to another.
 Moreover, capture the images when there is no or very little wind blowing.

 If this all sounds too complicated a procedure, get your hands on this application called as Litchi.
-It is an impressive app since it captures all the images required for a panorama automatically.
+It is an impressive app since it captures all the images required for aerial panoramas automatically.
 It costs around $23.
 There are some other apps that you can check out to accomplish this task:

 Capture Images Using Litchi